ZealinBee/ZealinBee/README.md

 - 💻 Into Front-end development, but I have a Full-Stack mindset :) (Currently learning server side rendering technologies like Next.js)
 - 💪 Currently working on: [Anoynomous-diary][current-project]
 - 🧮 Check out my Repository!
-- 🎻 I play the violin, and I post some of them on [Youtube][website]!
+- 🎻 I play the violin, and I post some of them on [Youtube][website]
+- Preparing for training at Integrify!

 ### Stuff I've Made